-If you received salary, wages or schedular payments, the information you need to complete Questions 11, 11A and 12 will be on your Summary of earnings (SOE), which we'll send you in late May 2014.
-We send this automatically if we send you an IR 3 return.
+If you received family tax credit from Work and Income, salary, wages or schedular payments, the information you need to complete Questions 11, 11A and 12 will be on your Summary of earnings (SOE), which we'll send you in late May 2016.
+We send this automatically if we send you an IR3 return.